 - Vector to Raster: Printers and display devices are raster devices.
 As a result, we need to convert vector images to raster format before they can be used i.e displayed or printed.
 The required resolution plays a vital role in determining the size of the raster file generated.
 Here it is important to note that the size of the vector image to be converted always remains the same.
 It is convenient to convert a vector file to a range of bitmap/raster file formats but going down the opposite paths is harder. ( because at times we need to edit the image while converting from raster to vector)

 - Raster to Vector: Image tracing in computing can be referred to as vectorization and it’s simply the conversion of raster images to vector images.
 An interesting application of vectorization is to update images and recover work.
 Vectorization can be used to retrieve information that we have lost.
 Paint in Microsoft Windows produces a bitmap output file.
 It is easy to notice jagged lines in Paint.
 In this kind of conversion, the image size reduces drastically.
 As a result, an exact conversion is not possible in this scenario.
 Due to various approximations and editing that are done in the process of conversion the converted images are not of good quality.

 The main difference between vector and raster graphics is that raster graphics are composed of pixels, while vector graphics are composed of paths.
 A raster graphic, such as a gif or jpeg, is an array of pixels of various colors, which together form an image.

 This article is contributed by Ankit Jain.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.